aeen-bolandian/Fourth-Assignment-Steam-Scraper/README.md

 3. **Define the Country Class:**

-    - Create a `Country` class in Java to encapsulate country-specific data.
+    - Create a `Game` class in Java to encapsulate country-specific data.

 5. **HTML Parsing using JSoup:**

-   Utilize JSoup to parse the HTML file located in the Resources folder at this path: `Fourth-Assignment-HTML-Parser\src\Resources` and extract relevant information such as:
+   Utilize JSoup to parse the HTML file located in the Resources folder at this path: `Fourth-Assignment-Steam-Scraper\src\Resources` and extract relevant information such as:

-    - `<span class="country-capital">` = for country names
+    - `<span class="game-name">` = for game names
-    - `<span class="country-population">` = for country populations
+    - `<span class="game-rating">` = for game ratings
-    - `<span class="country-area">` = for country areas
+    - `<span class="game-price">` = for game prices

    **Note: The span tags are nested within other tags and div closures.**

 6. **Implement Sorting Functionality:**

-    - Develop sorting algorithms for various criteria like population, area, and name.
+    - Develop sorting algorithms for various criteria like rating, price, and name.

 8. **Visualize Results:**

-    - Clearly present the sorted country data.
+    - Clearly present the sorted game data.

 ## Bonus Objectives (For Advanced Users) 🌟

 To enhance your project further:

-- Expand data extraction to additional websites, such as [Hockey Teams](https://www.scrapethissite.com/pages/forms/).
+- Expand data extraction to additional websites, such as [website](link).
 - Develop a user interface for interactive querying and sorting.
 - Utilize SQL or NoSQL databases to store the scraped data.